Skip to main content

 4 mentions Positive Neutral Negative

-• “You can win up to 3 upgrades from the machine, and the game is balanced around you taking every optimization you can get.
-You really don't want to skip those upgrades entirely, especially since there are rare opportunities for perks.
-However, sitting and just spamming while the slots slowly spin isn't fun.”
+• “You can win up to 3 upgrades from the machine (and the game is balanced around you taking every optimization you can get), so you really don't want to just skip those upgrades entirely, especially since there are rare opportunities at perks, but sitting and just spamming a while slots slowly spin just isn't fun.”

-• “There's been no problems whatsoever with performance; the game runs super smoothly.”
+• “There's been no problems whatsoever with performance and runs super smoothly.”

-• “It's stuttering all the time and I am running it well above the recommended specs.”
+• “It's stuttering all the time and I am running it way above the recommended specs.”

 • monetization